jeremyknight-me/photocollage/README.md

 * Display your photos across multiple monitors
 * Control the number of photos displayed at once
 * Control the speed your photos rotate
-* And for advanced users, set the maximum size of of your photos (default size is 500 pixels)
+* Set the maximum size of of your photos (default size is 500 pixels)

 ### Links
 * Facebook Page: https://www.facebook.com/PhotoCollageScreensaver